 Understanding orthodontic technology in a fast changing environment

 As more people search for ways to get the smile they’ve always dreamed of, there are now more and more practitioners offering teeth-straightening services without undergoing specialist training.
 While these practitioners may have attended weekend courses and claim to provide ‘orthodontic services’, consumers need to be aware that they may not be formally registered specialist orthodontists.
-Only specialist orthodontists are fully qualified to straighten teeth and align jaws.
+Only specialist orthodontists are fully qualified and recognised by the Australian Health Practitioners Regulation Agency (AHPRA) to straighten teeth and align jaws.

 An ongoing education